opensearch-project/opensearch-catalog/integrations/security/OCSF_1_1_0/readme.md

 # OCSF 1.1.0 integration with OpenSearch
-These instructions are based on this existing [blog post](https://aws.amazon.com/blogs/big-data/generate-security-insights-from-amazon-security-lake-data-using-amazon-opensearch-ingestion/).

-They are script-based and you will need to run the scripts from a host that can connect to the OpenSearch cluster.
-You will need to use a proxy if your OpenSearch cluster is in a private subnet.

 ## Prerequisites
 * You will need to have set up Amazon Security Lake and an S3-based Subscriber.